Heart Diseases Common In Women

 Later signs of cardiovascular disease include:

-Silent heart disease symptoms results in late diagnosis of as a result of:
+Silent heart disease symptoms result in late diagnosis as a result of:

 Heart Disease Risk Determinants